 PrimeBit review: final words

-Number of contracts is a bit low for now, but that will probably change in the future as the platform grows and expands to add more contracts.
+The number of contracts is a bit low for now, but that will probably change in the future as the platform grows and expands to add more contracts.

-High leverage, fair and fixed pricing, transparent fees, perpetual contracts and peer-to-peer trading make it one of a kind platform.
-Additionally, it is highly secure, user friendly and can be accessed on multiple devices.
+High leverage, fair and fixed pricing, transparent fees, perpetual contracts, and peer-to-peer trading make it one of a kind platform.
+Additionally, it is highly secure, user-friendly, and can be accessed on multiple devices.

 If you are not fond of Primebit, here is a list of potential crypto margin exchanges that can be good alternatives: